-Student-led team learning started to take hold throughout the whole school.
+Student-led academic teaming started to take hold throughout the whole school.
 Shelby Bellamy is a second-grade teacher at Moseley.
 She started as an intern at the school and has been a teacher there for the past five years.
-She agrees that, "Everything changed when we got the whole school behind student-led team learning."
-Principal McDaniel saw that with all of Moseley focused on implementing student-led team learning and other methods as part of the Intensive Supports Partnership, the school became more cohesive and consistent since everyone was using the same practices and procedures.
+She agrees that, "Everything changed when we got the whole school behind academic teaming."
+Principal McDaniel saw that with all of Moseley focused on implementing student-led academic teaming and other methods under the school advancement model, the school became more cohesive and consistent since everyone was using the same practices and procedures.
 McDaniel says the consulting team gave the school a common language, which was not something she had experienced before as an instructional leader.
 She says: